Farmers protest California water plan aimed to save salmon

 “If they vote to take our water, this does not end there,” said Republican state Sen. Anthony Cannella.
 “We will be in court for 100 years.”

-Environmentalists and fisherman offered a different take on the other side of the Capitol to a much smaller audience.
+Environmentalists and fishermen offered a different take on the other side of the Capitol to a much smaller audience.

 “For the 50 years corporate agriculture has been getting fat,” said Noah Oppenheim of the Pacific Coast Federation of Fishermen’s Associations.
 “Salmon fisheries have been tightening belts.”

-Note: This story has been corrected to show that the rancher’s name is Harry, not Henry, Holland.